ryanstout/stoutlang/README.md

 - Should be able to walk backwards from function signatures in order to create automatic, profiling code
 - Erlang and Koka do thread specific heaps, which allows for GC to happen per heap, providing less pause the world.
 The trade off is more cost when sharing across threads, but this could be optimized by a work scheduler to minimize cross thread communication.

+- Built in Fully Homomorphic Encryption mode for all data structures?

 ### Transactional/ACID Functions
 - A way to make functions that don't have certain side effects transactional